-How To Write a Novel: The Complete 20-Step Guide
+How to Write a Novel (Without Fail): The Ultimate 20-Step Guide

 You have an idea.
 Now learn how to execute, starting with step two.

-(And if you don’t have a novel idea yet, here’s a list of 100 story ideas that will help.
-Check those out, choose an idea or make up one of your own, and then come back for step two.)
+(And if you don’t have a novel idea yet, here’s a list of 100 story ideas that will help, or you can view our genre specific lists here: sci-fi ideas, thriller ideas, mystery ideas, romance ideas, and fantasy ideas.
+Check those out, then choose an idea or make up one of your own, When you’re ready, come back for step two.)

 Now that you have a novel idea, write it out as a single-sentence premise.